asimx07/WikiBuddy/README.md

 # General Working Overview of WikiBuddy

-- **User Interaction**
+#### User Interaction
-Initiation: The interaction begins when a user asks a question or makes a query to the chatbot.
+- **Initiation:** The interaction begins with the user asking a question or making a query to the chatbot.

-- **Query Enhancement**
+#### Query Enhancement
-Wikibuddy's Request: Upon receiving the user's query, Wikibuddy requests the Language Model (LLM) to provide a better-phrased question.
-It includes the original question along with the chat history to contextualize the request.
+- **Wikibuddy's Request:** Upon receiving the user's query, Wikibuddy requests the Language Model (LLM) to provide a better-phrased question.
+It includes the original question along with the chat history for context.
-Better-Phrased Question: Wikibuddy receives the improved question from the LLM and responds to the user with the refined query.
+- **Better-Phrased Question:** Wikibuddy receives the improved question from the LLM and responds to the user with the refined query.

-- **Document Retrieval**
+#### Document Retrieval
-Passing to Retriever: Wikibuddy forwards the better-phrased question to the Retriever component, which has access to a repository of documents.
+- **Passing to Retriever:** Wikibuddy forwards the better-phrased question to the Retriever component, which has access to a repository of documents.
-Similarity Search: The Retriever conducts a similarity search within the document repository based on the provided query to identify relevant documents.
+- **Similarity Search:** The Retriever conducts a similarity search within the document repository based on the provided query to identify relevant documents.

-- **Context Augmentation**
+#### Context Augmentation
-Combining Query and Documents: Wikibuddy augments the better-phrased question with the retrieved documents, forming a contextualized input for the LLM.
+- **Combining Query and Documents:** Wikibuddy augments the better-phrased question with the retrieved documents, forming a contextualized input for the LLM.
 This enriched context provides additional information for generating a more accurate response.

-- **Response Generation**
+#### Response Generation
-LLM Processing: The augmented input is passed to the LLM, which processes the information and generates a response based on the provided context.
+- **LLM Processing:** The augmented input is passed to the LLM, which processes the information and generates a response based on the provided context.
-User Response: The generated answer is returned to the user, addressing their initial query.
+- **User Response:** The generated answer is returned to the user, addressing their initial query.

-- **Follow-up Interaction**
+#### Follow-up Interaction
-Continued Conversation: Users have the option to continue the conversation by asking follow-up questions, initiating another cycle of interaction.
+- **Continued Conversation:** Users can continue the conversation by asking follow-up questions, initiating another cycle of interaction.

-- **Monitoring and Analytics**
+#### Monitoring and Analytics
-  1. Telemetry Integration: Throughout the interaction, Langsmith monitors various aspects of the chatbot's performance, including response times, usage, traces
+1. **Telemetry Integration:** Throughout the interaction, Langsmith monitors various aspects of the chatbot's performance, including response times, usage, traces.
-  2. Analytics: Data collected during interactions are analyzed to gain insights into user behavior, query patterns, and overall chatbot effectiveness.
+2. **Analytics:** Data collected during interactions are analyzed to gain insights into user behavior, query patterns, and overall chatbot effectiveness.

 # Techstack
 ### Model